jnaguib/Twitter-Sentiment-Analysis-Intro-to-Text-Processing-/README.md

 The program is trained on a training set of tweets and then it can predict if other tweets are positive/negative/neutral using either of two methods: Naive Bayes or SVM.
 The whole process for the project is presented in the report file with the tests and the results.

-Different Features implemented in the system:
+Different Features implemented in the system
-	1-Type of word:
+	1-Type of word
-		-Tweet containing positive or negative words (using Building the State-of-the-Art in Sentiment Analysis of Tweets data for positive and negative words)
+		-Tweet containing positive or negative words (using Building the State-of-the-Art in Sentiment Analysis of Tweets data for positive and negative words) 2-Emoticons
-	2-Emoticons:
-		-I built a list of emoticons and made each of them either positive or negative
+		-I built a list of emoticons and made each of them either positive or negative 3-Hashtags
-	3-Hashtags:
 		-If there are any hashtags in the tweet.
 		-Whether the hashtag is positive or negative.
-	4-Existence of Not:
+	4-Existence of Not
 		-Existence of not changes the tweet from positivity to negativity and vice versa. (not before positive or negative words change their polarity)
-	5-Elongated words:
+	5-Elongated words
 		-If any elongated words exist (only implemented for the beginning and end of the word e.g. helloooo, greattt..etc) 6-Uppercase words (e.g GREAT, BAD, AWESOME..etc)
-	7-User:
+	7-User
 		-If there are tags in the tweet ('@<user>')
-	8-Bag of words:
+	8-Bag of words
 		-Took all the words as a feature to help predict if the tweet is positive/negative/neutral

 # To run the code: